Failure of Lang's Flat Chain Conjecture and non-regularity of the prescribed Jacobian equation

 \subsection{Gentle introduction to metric currents and the Flat Chain Conjecture}

 The basic idea behind ``currents'' is that of generalized surfaces.
-This follows the standard analytical approach to minimisation problems, where a correct class of objects in which a compactness theorem is available needs to be used.
-Consider, for example, the Plateau problem, which asks for a minimal $k$ dimensional manifold $M$ having the prescribed boundary $\partial M = N$.
+Consider the Plateau problem, which asks for a minimal $k$ dimensional manifold $M$ having the prescribed boundary $\partial M = N$.
 Here, ``minimal'' is to be interpreted as having the least possible $k$ dimensional volume.
 The standard way to show that such an object even exists is to take a sequence $M_n$, whose volumes converge to the infimal volume and then use some kind of compactness theorem to extract a ``convergent'' subsequence.
 The limit of this subsequence can then be expected to be a solution.
 The basic problem with this approach is that the space of (smooth) manifolds is not compact with respect to a useful notion of convergence and therefore we need to ``enlarge'' the space into something, where compactness is available.
 This is usually achieved by various different spaces of currents and the first successful implementation of this idea (for the Plateau problem) is due to Federer and Fleming \cite{FF}.

 General theory of currents dates back to de Rham \cite{dR} and is based on the observation that every oriented $k$ dimensional manifold acts by integration on, say, smooth and compactly supported differential $k$-forms.
 Moreover, this action is linear and (in an appropriate sense) continuous.
 A $k$-current is, by definition, any such linear and continuous action.
 The approach is analogous to the classical theory of distributions.
 Since the theory requires differential forms, it implicitly uses the vector space structure of $\reals^d$ and therefore it only makes sense in a Euclidean space (or possibly a space with a suitable notion of a tangent field, such as a manifold).
 Thus, if one wishes to make sense of a current in a general metric space a different approach needs to be chosen.